 Here then are the best tax software platforms currently available.

 - Also take a look at the best free personal finance software

 - And our list of the best accounting software

-H&R Block is all about good value but supplements that with lots of support for all kinds of tax filing requirements thanks to features like Online Assist and Tax Pro Review.
+H&R Block is certainly all about good value, but supplements that with lots of support for all kinds of tax filing requirements thanks to features like Online Assist and Tax Pro Review.

 Most useful to less confident users is the option of dealing with real tax experts at many outlets across the US.
 There’s a brilliant free edition, H&R Block Free, which offers Form 1040 filing, along with sorting child tax credits, earned income tax credit and credit for the elderly or disabled.